9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-11/lesson.md

 ## Explain: Summaries (8 min)
 - [ ] **Model** stepping and summarizing a sequence of code.
 (4 min)
-	 - [ ] Project slide 5 on the whiteboard and place the token on the start square.
+	 - [ ] Project slide 6 on the whiteboard and place the token on the start square.
 	 - [ ] Use the check and move protocol to step through the code.
 As you step, color squares with a dry erase marker according to the code.
 	 - [ ] **Summarize** the code using the sentence stem students will use.
-	 >> “The sequence makes the bot paint a square.”
+	 >> “The sequence makes the bot paint the letter H.”

 - [ ] **Guided Practice:** Students step through code and summarize the result of the code verbally.
 (4 min)
-	- [ ] Project slide 6 on the whiteboard and place the token on the start square.
+	- [ ] Project slide 7 on the whiteboard and place the token on the start square.
 Have students do the same on their laminated grid.
 	- [ ] Step through the first 4 lines on the board and have students step through the rest.
 	- [ ] **Turn and Talk:** Have students summarize the code with a partner using the sentence stem.
-	>> “The sequence directs the bot to paint a rectangle.”
+	>> “The sequence directs the bot to paint the letter P.”

 -  [ ] **Review** the solution to the problem by stepping through the rest of the sequence and sharing your summary.